TIX on the Square

-This project was started by a family with European ancestry that now resides in Edmonton.
+This project was started by a Canadian family with European ancestry that now resides in Edmonton.

 We're a family of creatives, researchers, teachers and students.

-We co-create images of the river valley that now surrounds us and run the annual Face of Edmonton competition.
+We co-create images of the local wildlife and river valley, and organize the Face of Edmonton.

-We've also lived in Toronto, Manhattan, Denver and Birmingham, England.
+We've also lived in Toronto, Manhattan, Denver, Vancouver, Paris and England.

 We love the river valley, where you'll find us hiking, biking, skating, skiing or canoeing most days.